OpenEvalProject/evals/manuscripts/elife-06498/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06498.001 Biomarkers for patient selection are essential for the successful and rapid development of emerging targeted anti-cancer therapeutics.
+Biomarkers for patient selection are essential for the successful and rapid development of emerging targeted anti-cancer therapeutics.
 In this study, we report the discovery of a novel patient selection strategy for the p53–HDM2 inhibitor NVP-CGM097, currently under evaluation in clinical trials.
 By intersecting high-throughput cell line sensitivity data with genomic data, we have identified a gene expression signature consisting of 13 up-regulated genes that predicts for sensitivity to NVP-CGM097 in both cell lines and in patient-derived tumor xenograft models.
 Interestingly, these 13 genes are known p53 downstream target genes, suggesting that the identified gene signature reflects the presence of at least a partially activated p53 pathway in NVP-CGM097-sensitive tumors.
 Together, our findings provide evidence for the use of this newly identified predictive gene signature to refine the selection of patients with wild-type p53 tumors and increase the likelihood of response to treatment with p53–HDM2 inhibitors, such as NVP-CGM097.
-DOI: http://dx.doi.org/10.7554/eLife.06498.001

 ## Introduction